jonathanphilippou/cursing-rulez/README.md

 - `--force` - Overwrite existing rule file if it exists
 - `--local` - Add to local overrides instead of project rules
+- `--offline` - Use simulated content when offline or for testing

+You can provide either a rule name or a cursor.directory URL.
+For more details on using URLs, see [url-based-rules.md](docs/url-based-rules.md).

 ## Understanding Local Overrides